calcitem/Sanmill/README.md

 ### Flutter App

-Run `./flutter-init.sh` , copy `src/ui/flutter_app/android/key.properties.example` to `src/ui/flutter_app/android/key.properties`, modify it, and then use Android Studio or Visual Studio Code to open `src/ui/flutter_app` to build Flutter App.
+Run `./flutter-init.sh` , and then use Android Studio or Visual Studio Code to open `src/ui/flutter_app` to build Flutter App.

 We use compile-time environment configs to enable specific parts of the code: